 15. Lolly Cake

 Traditionally, this cake will be made of crushed malt biscuits, condensed milk, and melted butter, and the rests are optional.
 Then, the mixture is shaped into a loaf, rolled over ground coconut, and served in slices.
-The Kiwis also consider slices of Lolly cake as a sweet gift.
+The native also consider slices of Lolly cake as a sweet gift.

 16. Afghans